sahib/brig/doc/fund/techfund.md

 stalls, users will still be able to access their files or fork the original project.

-**Storage quotas:**: On devices with limited storage space, a user will be able to access files directly in the ipfs network, without having a full copy of all the files.
+**Storage quotas:** On devices with limited storage space, a user will be able to access files directly in the ipfs network, without having a full copy of all the files.
 File deduplication and compression further reduces the storage needed, making it suitable for low-end hardware and mobile devices.